leonzh2k/Visaudio/README.md

 LIVE DEPLOYMENT LINK: <a href="https://leonzh2k.github.io/Visaudio/" target="_blank">https://leonzh2k.github.io/Visaudio/</a>

 ### Introduction
-Audio visualizer originally built as my capstone project for the University Honors Program at UC Davis.
-However, I intend to continue my work and make this prototype into a audio visualization platform unlike any other on the Internet.
+A prototype originally built for my capstone project for the University Honors Program at UC Davis, which has since grown into a proper full stack application with the ulitmate goal of an audio visualization platform unlike any other on the Internet.
 Stay tuned...

 You can read the paper <a href="https://leonzh2k.github.io/academic_papers/Visaudio_Project_Book.pdf" target="_blank">here</a>